 Despite the lack of time devoted to action, the characters are rather basic and don’t seem to grow except when inexplicably, the movie attempts to give them character moments.
-Sam sees their relationship as protector and protected and Zoe(Sophie Nelisse) sees the relationship as employer and employee.
-The movie never lets their relationship grow out of these parameters they’ve set into what can be considered a friendship and when there are attempts at character moments, made with less than 20 minutes left in the movie no less, that feel unearned.
-To its credit, the movie is a brisk 90 minutes and 15 minutes of character development could have really helped the overall narrative.
+Sam sees their relationship as protector and protected, and Zoe(Sophie Nelisse) considers the relationship to be employer and employee.
+The movie never lets their relationship grow out of these parameters they’ve set into what can be viewed as a friendship and when there are attempts at character moments, made with less than 20 minutes left in the movie no less, that feel unearned.
+To its credit, the film is a brisk 90 minutes and 15 minutes of character development could have really helped the overall narrative.

 Overall, Close had some decent ideas, but the execution is lackluster.
 A better script and better camerawork could have turned this from a run of the mill action movie into something special.